-If you think you have a sleep problem, consult your health care provider.
+If you think you have a sleep problem, talk to your doctor.
 Identifying and treating any underlying conditions can help you get the rest you need.
 Remember, taking good care of yourself — including getting adequate sleep — will help you take the best care of your baby.

 See more In-depth

 - Berkowitz CD.
-Berkowitz's Pediatrics: A Primary Care Approach.
+Sleep: Normal patterns and common disorders.
+In: Berkowitz's Pediatrics: A Primary Care Approach.
 5th ed.
-Elk Grove Village, Ill.: American Academy of Pediatrics; 2014:153.
+Elk Grove Village, Ill.: American Academy of Pediatrics; 2014.

 - Shelov SP, et al. Caring for Your Baby and Young Child: Birth to Age 5.
 6th ed.
 New York, N.Y.: Bantam Books; 2014.